Trump Declares A ‘Very Good Start’ To Crucial Russian Negotiations

-The key summit today in Helsinki, Finland between President Donald Trump and Russian President Vladimir Putin has apparently gotten off to a “very good start” according to the President himself, who flew to the neutral nation for discussions with the Russian President yesterday.
+The key summit today in Helsinki, Finland, between President Donald Trump and Russian President Vladimir Putin has apparently gotten off to a “very good start,” according to the president himself, who flew to the neutral nation for discussions with the Russian president yesterday.

-Mercury News reported that talks between the two leaders began today, with a crucial first-step being taken in furthering the ability for constant communication between Trump and Putin henceforth.
+Mercury News reported that talks between the two leaders began today, with a crucial first step being taken in furthering the ability for constant communication between Trump and Putin henceforth.

 Trump began the day by restating on Twitter how he felt that his controversial recent NATO meeting in which he verbally attacked allies for not compensating the group financially enough, stating that he’s received “many calls from leaders of NATO countries” thanking him for helping “to get them focused on financial obligations, both present & future.”
 Adding further that the media “inaccurately covered” the ordeal overall, leading individuals to question if Trump would bring that same energy to his talks with Putin.